M61ss/Git/CLI_GIT.md

 **Why should I keep some file unstaged while I am committing?**

 It is very important to do commits with a logical sense.
 So, if you work on more block of code that each one has a distinct function into the software you are working on, it is strongly recommended to commit severaly changes applied on each block.
 The only way to do this is to add to the commit files of the block ready to commit, so to keep others **unstaged**, then do the first commit.

+**It is necessary to type the entire commit's SHA?**

+No.
+\
+It is uneasy to type the entire SHA of a commit, so it is possible to type fewer characters as long as  we don't have another commit that match with them.

 **How can I get Git interface prettier?**